Narotam-Mishra/nextjs-14_learning_new/ReadMe.txt

 # However, for development mode builds, a page will be pre-rendered or statically rendered for every request.

-# For example - If we visit home page, it is pre-rendered and served and this ensures that code changes are reflected in every
+# For example - If we visit home page, it is pre-rendered and served and this ensures that code changes are reflected in every render of the page.

 # Created new project next-test1